osukelly691/test/Built-In-Validators.md

 * {PropertyValue} = The current value of the property

 ## Length Validator
 Description: Ensures that the length of a particular string property is within the specified range.
+However, it doesn't ensure that the string property isn't null.

 Example:
 ```csharp